DeveloppeurPascal/DeepL4Delphi/README.md

 Delphi library and sample projects for using the translation API provided by DeepL.com

-DeepL is an online translation tool available at ()[https://www.deepl.com/].
+DeepL is an online translation tool available at https://www.deepl.com/

-With a (developper access)[https://www.deepl.com/pro#developer] we can integrate translation functionalities in our projects.
+With a developper access available at https://www.deepl.com/pro#developer we can integrate translation functionalities in our projects.

 This repository contains library and sample projects for Delphi users.
 To use it you need an account and an API key from DeepL.